Why can the supply be interrupted?

 Incidents in the transmission network or in generation plants, external to the distribution network.

-As soon as we detect an incident, we activate a protocol involving different teams.
-Our aim is always to restore the service as quickly as possible, ensuring the safety of our technicians.
+Our goal is to restore the service as quickly as possible, always ensuring the safety of individuals.